davejachimiak/davejachimiak.github.io/_posts/2015-05-19-a-functional-implementation-of-an-abstract-design-server.markdown

 Why do we terminate the current build process if a file event happens?

-Answer: concurrent callbacks are possible.
+Because concurrent callbacks are possible.

-Compiling an executable takes time.
-If a compilation takes five seconds and a file event occurs in the third, we want to cancel that compilation and start a new one.
-We don't care about old code when developing our server.
+Compiling takes time.
+If a compilation takes five seconds and a file event occurs in the third, that means we now have two callbacks running at the same time.
+This also means that we want to cancel first compilation and start a new one; we don't care about old code when developing our server.

-The above callback is unneccesarily complex.
+The specification for the above callback is unneccesarily complex.
 It listens to file events even though it was triggered by a file event itself.
 A simpler version doesn't need to know about file events:

 * * *